microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyAuthenticationMethodPolicy.md

   - `[AuthenticationMethodsRegistrationCampaign <IMicrosoftGraphAuthenticationMethodsRegistrationCampaign>]`: authenticationMethodsRegistrationCampaign
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Users and groups of users that are excluded from being prompted to set up the authentication method.
-      - `[Id <String>]`: The object identifier of an Azure AD user or group.
+      - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
       - `[TargetType <String>]`: authenticationMethodTargetType
     - `[IncludeTargets <IMicrosoftGraphAuthenticationMethodsRegistrationCampaignIncludeTarget[]>]`: Users and groups of users that are prompted to set up the authentication method.
-      - `[Id <String>]`: The object identifier of an Azure AD user or group.
+      - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
       - `[TargetType <String>]`: authenticationMethodTargetType
       - `[TargetedAuthenticationMethod <String>]`: The authentication method that the user is prompted to register.
 The value must be microsoftAuthenticator.
     - `[SnoozeDurationInDays <Int32?>]`: Specifies the number of days that the user sees a prompt again if they select 'Not now' and snoozes the prompt.
-Minimum 0 days.
+Minimum: 0 days.
 Maximum: 14 days.
-If the value is '0' – The user is prompted during every MFA attempt.
+If the value is '0', the user is prompted during every MFA attempt.
     - `[State <String>]`: advancedConfigState

 ## RELATED LINKS